ahwayakchih/nobbic/docs/actions/backup.markdown

 nobbic backup my-new-forum
 ```

-will create directory like `/home/username/backups/my-new-forum_2021-02-10T19-04-06` (assuming your current direcotry is `/home/username`).
+will create directory like `/home/username/backups/my-new-forum_2021-02-10T19-04-06` (assuming your current directory is `/home/username`).